jlincolndennis/tuneup/README.md

 * STRETCH GOAL: Use local storage(angular has an external library for local storage) or a PostgreSQL database to persist data(you'll need an express backend to use PostgreSQL).

+## Bonus Features

+* A user can choose to sort ascending or descending
+* A user can favorite posts and view all favorites in a separate tab
+* A user can upload an image (no backend involved)

 ### Remove contents of readme.md and replace with setup instructions and description of repo

 ### Source readme.md